-In the wild mealworms will eat vegetables, decaying matter, animal waste, grains, and fruit.
+In the wild mealworms will eat vegetables, decaying matter, leaves, animal waste, grains, and fruit.

 The like to burrow into soil, decaying leaves, grain that’s rotting in a field, vegetable gardens, and places that have a lot of vegetation.
 Mealworms are omnivores, which means that they will eat all kinds of food.
 They will even eat other mealworms that have died.
 Mealworms like to eat apples and other fruits, potatoes, oats and grains, and birdseed.
 Wild mealworms also eat decaying matter like fungus, dead leaves, rotting fruits and vegetables, and rotting plants.

 Mealworms can also be raised by hand in captivity.
 Why would anyone want to raise mealworms?
 A lot of people raise mealworms because mealworms are a great source of protein for pets like fish and lizards.
 Mealworms breed quickly and many people find that it’s more convenient to grow mealworms than to go to the pet store and buy them to use as food for their animals.
 Captive mealworms which are raised to be food for other animals eat whatever they are fed.
 They can survive on oatmeal, bran, fruits, vegetables, algae, and even dry cat or dog food.
 But mealworms prefer to eat fruits and vegetables like potatoes, apples, and carrots.

 It’s very easy to grow mealworms at home.
 All you need to grow mealworms at home is a container that will hold them, like a plastic storage container with a lid.
 It doesn’t have to be large.
 Poke holes in the top of the container that will allow air to flow in but aren’t so big that the tiny mealworms will escape.